ragaeeb/ffmpeg-simplified/README.md

 Node.js >= `20.0.0`

+Ensure you have `ffmpeg` installed.
+If not, you can use the `ffmpeg-static` package, which is already included as a dependency.

 ## Usage

 The SDK provides several functions to interact with the turath.io API.
 Below are the main functions that you can use: